Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Data Application

 \subsection{Results}

 Black persons received slightly less treatment intensification than White patients by 1.9\% (95\% CI 1.2\%, 2.7\%), after accounting for outcome- and intervention-allowable covariates.
 At follow up, Black and White patients had an average systolic BP of 142 and 139 mm Hg, respectively, with an observed disparity of 2.8 mm Hg (95\%CI 2.4, 3.3), after accounting for outcome-allowable covariates.
 With respect to uncontrolled hypertension, 53\% and 48\% of Black and White patients, respectively, had uncontrolled hypertension, with an observed disparity of 5.5\% (95\%CI 4.3\%, 6.6\%).
 Table \ref{tab:Data_Application} shows the estimated results and 95\% confidence intervals for outcome mean in the intervention arm of the envisioned target trial, along with the reduced disparity and the residual disparity.
-The diagnostics for the critical density models of $\lambda_0^Z$ and $\lambda_1^N$ and the weights suggested that the nuisance models for the estimators were adequately specified (see Supplement Figures \ref{fig:Weight_Ay_1T}-\ref{fig:Weight_C_0_G0}).
-Interestingly, the varaibility of the $\omega^{(Z,N)}$ weights was substantially greater for the forms used in the modeling strategies compared to the forms used in the bridging strategies (see Table \ref{tab:Weight_Distribution}).
-The results were similar across all estimators, showing outcome means of of 142 mm Hg systolic BP and a proportion with uncontrolled hypertension of 53\% among the Black group under the hypothetical intevention, and a negligible reduction in the observed disparity in systolic BP and in uncontrolled hypertension.
+The diagnostics for the critical density models of $\lambda_0^Z$ and $\lambda_1^N$ (data not shown) and the weights (see Supplement Figures \ref{fig:Weight_Ay_1T}-\ref{fig:Weight_C_0_G0}) suggested that the nuisance models for the estimators were adequately specified.
+Interestingly, the varaibility of the interventional weights $\omega^{(Z,N)}_{11^*}$ was substantially greater for the forms used in the modeling strategies compared to the forms used in the bridging strategies (see Table \ref{tab:Weight_Distribution}).
+The results were similar across all estimators, showing outcome means of of 142 mm Hg systolic BP and a proportion with uncontrolled hypertension of 53\% among Black patients under the hypothetical intevention, and a negligible reduction in the observed disparity in systolic BP and in uncontrolled hypertension.
 The estimators’ confidence interval width were wider for the linear and modeling estimators.
 The small effect size likely stems from the small disparity in treatment intensification.
-Overall, the results suggest that, in this healthcare system, an intervention to equalize existing disparities in treatment intensification would have little impact on hypertension control disparities.
+Overall, the results suggest that, in this healthcare system, an intervention to remove disparities in treatment intensification would have little impact on hypertension control disparities.